2024-2025 CT LEND Trainees

 Heather Shipley: Heather is a second-year master’s student in the University of Connecticut’s Genetic Counseling program.
 She received her bachelor’s degree from the University of Missouri, where she majored in biochemistry and minored in psychology.
 During this time, Heather volunteered with a therapeutic horseback riding center where she helped facilitate equine therapy for children and adults with disabilities, including individuals with learning disabilities and ASD.
 This experience inspired Heather to learn as much as possible about being an advocate and ally for the disability community and their families.
 Her clinical experience thus far in the genetic counseling program has exposed her to diverse patient populations and highlighted the need for advanced training in advocacy for healthcare providers.
 Heather looks forward to learning and growing from the LEND program and utilizing those insights to support her community.

 Emily Tynan: Emily Tynan is a second-year master's student in UConn's Educational Psychology School Counseling program.
-She received a Bachelor of Arts degree in Psychology at Western Connecticut State Un For the last two years, she has been a preschool teacher working with children with a wide range of needs.
+She received a Bachelor of Arts degree in Psychology at Western Connecticut State University.
+For the last two years, she has been a preschool teacher working with children with a wide range of needs.
 She is currently interning at a high school in Connecticut and is excited to use what she learns at LEND while helping her students.
 Outside of school and work, she loves spending time reading, knitting, and doing photography.

 Lauren Vitelli: Lauren is a second-year master’s student at UConn in the Speech-Language Pathology M.A. program.
 She received her bachelor’s degree in Psychology and in Deaf Studies and Sign Languages at the College of the Holy Cross in 2022.
 Following her undergraduate education, Lauren worked in rehabilitation for patients with acquired brain injuries.
 As a graduate student, Lauren has worked with both pediatric and adult patients at the UConn Speech and Hearing clinic and the Hospital for Special Care.
 Lauren is interested in working with the school age population after graduation, with a special interest in augmentative and alternative communication and hearing loss.
 Lauren is excited to be a part of the LEND program and she hopes to increase her knowledge of policy and advocacy to provide a higher standard of care to patients with neurodevelopmental disabilities and their families.